YAMO Nagiso A Lodge that Weaves Time

 A warm harmony of history and material, created with aged timber and Kiso hinoki cypress.

-lingering traces of travel and the quiet presence of daily life.
+Here, where the town meets nature, experience the lingering traces of travel and the quiet presence of daily life.

 Just a 6-minute walk from JR Nagiso Station on the Chūō Main Line.